connerlaursen/README-Generator/README2.md

 ## Description

-This app generates a readme based on the project
+This app generates a readme based on the project using node.js